planchar/unit-testing/README.md

 # Challenge: Unit Testing

-This repository contains an answer to an exercise to practice Unit Testing in Python.
+This repository will contain an answer to an exercise to practice Unit Testing in Python.
 The exercise is part of a training program at [BeCode](https://becode.org/) Antwerp.